Toolbox-List/Toolbox/README.md

 > _hear me out. imagine pirating a movie, about pirates_

-# Streaming and Downloading Sites
+# Movie Piracy

 Pro Tip: Use [uBlock Origin](https://github.com/gorhill/uBlock#installation) on these sites or you are going to have a terrible time.

 Pro Tip: Use `CTRL + F` to search for what you want.
 Example: "anime" or the sport you are looking for.

 `CMD + F` on mac.

+This extended megathread features websites, applications, and IPTV providers.

 # Contents